A

 while Philip of Anjou became King of Spain and sovereign over

-of the Pragmatic Sanction the Emperor tried to protect the
+By means of the Pragmatic Sanction the Emperor tried to protect

 the claims of other European powers, but it was all in vain.